The Magills

 This was unexpected but clears up the matter of whether Duncan was James.
 On Mary Ann’s birth record, where James is not mentioned, Mary (McIntyre) Campbell’s “signature” is an X, surrounded by the words her mark, so the assumption is that the record taker did not correctly take down the details of the family.

 Hugh Campbell died at the Ararat Hospital on the 25th of April 1868 of an aneurism of the aorta, and he was buried the same day in the Ararat cemetery.
 His occupation was listed as shepherd, and Mary McIntyre Campbell was still living at this time.
 The five children are listed with their ages, James being only 10 when his father died.
 Hugh Campbell’s parents are listed as Duncan Campbell, sailor, and Caroline Campbell formerly McLean.
 Searches for Mary McIntyre Campbell in the Victorian records have produced several possibilities, with little or no information available to narrow down the choices.
 On the 7th of July 2023 – I found her.
 I went to the Karrakatta Cemetery in Perth, Western Australia on the 7th of July 2023, and went to James Campbell’s grave to photograph the headstone.
 I found that Annie Tindal Campbell was also buried in that plot, and they share a headstone.
 There was a second headstone on the grave, half buried and badly weathered, (photo below), for “beloved mother Mary Campbell,” (the only words I could make out).
 I did not make the connection to Mary McIntyre Campbell until later that day, as I was still working with the information that she had died in Victoria, Australia in 1907.
 I had also assumed that the headstone for Mary Campbell was later than the one for Annie and James.
 Burial records for Mary Campbell in the Karrakatta Cemetery, for the plot number 426, states that Mary Campbell was born in 1819, and died on the 12th of December 1908.
 Searching the Western Australian births, deaths and marriages online index found a death record for Mary Campbell, 89 years old, father – John McIntyre, mother Mary unknown.
 (Registry number 100724 in 1908).
 The confirmation was that she was Mary McIntyre Campbell.
 Death certificate was ordered, and it confirms that it was her, listing Caroline, Colin, Duncan, James and one female deceased (Mary Ann had passed away six years earlier).
-It notes that Mary had lived in Western Australia for 11 years, meaning she had moved here in 1897 approximately.
-This fits in with records showing that the Dornans, Colin, Duncan and James Campbell and families also making the move west.
+It notes that Mary had lived in Western Australia for 11 years.

 Purchased record from Victorian births, deaths, and marriages office. (bdm.vic.gov.au)